DynamicsAndNeuralSystems/Time-reversibility/README.md

     brew install uv

-To install this repository and its dependencis, run the following in a terminal:
+To install this repository and its dependencies, run the following in a terminal:

     git clone git@github.com:teresa-dn/Time-reversibility.git
     cd Time-reversibility